 Developing Parenting Plans Acceptable to Maryland Courts

-Skilled Rockville lawyer who balances the needs of parents, children and the courts
+Skilled Bethesda lawyer who balances the needs of parents, children and the courts

 One common challenge parents face during divorce is determining the precise details of child custody and visitation.
 Conflicts frequently arise when developing a parenting plan that honors both parents’ work schedules and their children’s curricular and extracurricular schedules while simultaneously allowing for flexibility.
 The Law Office of Stacy B. Talbott has more than three decades of experience helping parents develop effective parenting plans that are acceptable to all parties involved, including the courts.

 How a parenting plan helps the entire family